-The main mission of the RASP Laboratory is to enable graduate students acquire the necessary training, skills, expertise, and capabilities to conduct academic and industrial research work in the field of rapid prototyping digital and mixedsignal electronic systems.
-Contact: Dr. Manuel Jiménez manuel.jimenez1@upr.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 3821 Dr. Rogelio Palomera palomera@ece.uprm.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 3098 http://ece.uprm.edu/index.php/About_RASP
+The Rapid System Prototyping Laboratory (TI-ICDL) is located in Room 208, Stefani Building in the UPRM campus.
+The facility provides 420sq. ft. of space devoted to the tasks of developing technologies and applications for prototyping algorithms, circuits and electronic systems on quick turn-around technologies like Field Programmable Gate Arrays (FPGA) and advanced hardware platforms.
+RASP was established in 2002 with the sponsorship of multiple entities, including Texas Instruments, The National Science Foundation, IBM, Xilinx, Harris, and Lockheed-Martin, among others.
+The main mission of the RASP Laboratory is to enable graduate students acquire the necessary training, skills, expertise, and capabilities to conduct academic and industrial research work in the field of rapid prototyping digital and mixed-signal electronic systems..

+Dr. Manuel Jiménez and Dr. Rogelio Palomera manuel.jimenez1@upr.edu/palomera@ece.uprm.edu Electrical and Computer Engineering Department

+$\underline{http://ece.uprm.edu/index.php/About_RASP}$